alkhe/cycle-blessed/README.md

 ###`x(options = {}, children = []) => Element`

 Where `x` is any one of `box`, `element`, `text`, `layout`, `form`, `textarea`, `button`.

+## TODO
+- implement diffing to fix defocusing bugs
+  - current workaround is to implement custom elements (not that hard)
+- synthetic event API to improve event selection